 In harmony with nature – experiencing wood with all five senses.

-binderholz has 14 locations, around 3,000 people are employed at five Austrian locations - Fügen, Jenbach, St. Georgen, Hallein and Unternberg - five German locations - Kösching, Burgbernheim, Oberrot, Baruth and Wolfegg - two Finnish locations - Lieksa and Nurmes - and two US locations - Live Oak, Florida and Enfield, North Carolina.
+binderholz has 29 locations, around 5,000 people are employed at five Austrian locations - Fügen, Jenbach, St. Georgen, Hallein and Unternberg - five German locations - Kösching, Burgbernheim, Oberrot, Baruth and Wolfegg - fourteen British, one latvian, two Finnish locations - Lieksa and Nurmes - and two US locations - Live Oak, Florida and Enfield, North Carolina.
 At its headquarters in Fügen, it operates a major sawmill with a cutting capacity of 1.1 million solid cubic meters of round timber, a planing mill and a production facility for solid wood panels.

 Such a plant requires large amounts of thermal energy for drying the wood, an energy need that has always been met by means of the biomass incurring on site.
 Since more biomass was accumulated at the sawmill than could be consumed during operations, an idea was hatched in collaboration with the municipality of Fügen: to supply the town with eco-friendly heat through a district heating system.